 Types of accommodation in Rome

-It follows that the higher up in the apartment block an expat moves, the higher the rent as these apartments experience less noise and light pollution.
+The higher up in the apartment block an expat moves, the higher the rent as these apartments experience less noise and light pollution.

 No two accommodation options in Rome are the same, and expats will certainly want to spend some time selecting the perfect area and suburb to settle in.
 Most accommodation in Rome is in historic buildings.
 Although these buildings can be charming, a disadvantage is that frequent maintenance may be needed.